4rkal/blog/content/posts/obsidianhugo.md

 ### Mistake #2

 I wanted to have my folders synced.
 I tried writing a couple of bash scripts that automatically synced the two folders using a cronjob.
-However having that constantly running the background is a waste of resources when I am not running.
+However having that constantly running the background is a waste of resources when I am not writing.
 Simply running the scripts via cli is just not that smooth.

 # The Sauce